Canada Permanent Residence

 Your Canadian education may even help increase your eligibility to immigrate permanently when you graduate.
 Keep in mind that Canadian immigration programs change all the time, so it’s impossible to guarantee that the eligibility criteria of any of the existing programs will be the same by the time you would graduate.
 That said, under the current system, a Canadian degree can make a world of difference.

-As you can see, there are a lot of options to choose from to immigrate to Canada as a nurse.
+There are many options to choose from to immigrate to Canada as a nurse.
 Finding out which ones you qualify for can be overwhelming.
-Luckily, our free online assessment tool can help you take the guess work out of your immigration process.
+If you’re interested in learning more about your options to immigrate to Canada, completing our free online assessment can help you take the guesswork out of your immigration process.